Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 - When you’re done making changes, check the compilation and the tests:

-$ make build-with-tests $ make run-tests $ pre-commit run --all-files
+$ make build-dev $ make run-tests $ pre-commit run --all-files

 - Commit your changes and push your branch to GitHub: